Spin Master (OTCMKTS:SNMSF) Price Target Raised to €63.00 at Royal Bank of Canada

-A number of other equities analysts also recently commented on SNMSF.
-National Bank Financial boosted their price objective on Spin Master from C$58.00 to C$61.00 and gave the stock an outperform rating in a research report on Thursday, November 4th.
-BMO Capital Markets boosted their price target on shares of Spin Master from C$40.00 to C$50.00 and gave the stock a market perform rating in a report on Friday, November 5th.
-Scotiabank increased their price objective on shares of Spin Master from C$48.00 to C$52.00 and gave the company a sector perform rating in a research report on Monday, November 8th.
-Finally, DA Davidson decreased their price objective on shares of Spin Master from C$50.00 to C$48.00 and set a neutral rating for the company in a research report on Tuesday, December 7th.
-Four investment analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock currently has an average rating of Buy and an average target price of $56.10.
+Other analysts also recently issued research reports about the stock.
+National Bank Financial raised their price target on shares of Spin Master from C$58.00 to C$61.00 and gave the stock an outperform rating in a report on Thursday, November 4th.
+BMO Capital Markets lifted their target price on Spin Master from C$40.00 to C$50.00 and gave the company a market perform rating in a research report on Friday, November 5th.
+Scotiabank upped their price target on Spin Master from C$48.00 to C$52.00 and gave the company a sector perform rating in a research note on Monday, November 8th.
+Finally, DA Davidson cut their price objective on Spin Master from C$50.00 to C$48.00 and set a neutral rating for the company in a research report on Tuesday, December 7th.
+Four analysts have rated the stock with a hold rating and six have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, Spin Master has an average rating of Buy and an average price target of $56.10.

 Spin Master Corp. is an entertainment company, which engages in the design, manufacture, and marketing of toys, games, products, and entertainment properties.
 It operates through the following geographical segments: North America, Europe, and Rest of World.
 The North America segment comprises United States and Canada.